msteinert/bstring/README.md

 still leverage them by accessing the `data` field on bstrings.
 So realistically Bstrlib can never be significantly slower than any standard `'\0'` terminated `char *` based solutions.

-### Performance of the C++ Interface

-The C++ interface has been designed with an emphasis on abstraction and safety first.
-However, since it is substantially a wrapper for the C bstring functions, for longer strings the performance comments described in the "Performance of the C interface" section above still apply.
-Note that the `CBString *` type can be directly cast to a `bstring` type, and passed as parameters to the C functions (though a `CBString` must never be passed to `bdestroy`).

-Probably the most controversial choice is performing full bounds checking on the `[]` operator.
-This decision was made because:

-1. The fast alternative of not bounds checking is still available by first casting the CBString to a `const char *` buffer or to a `struct tagbstring` then derefencing `data`.

-2. The lack of bounds checking is seen as one of the main weaknesses of C/C++ versus other languages.
-This check being done on every access leads tox individual character extraction being actually slower than other languages in this one respect (other language's compilers will normally dedicate more resources on hoisting or removing bounds checking as necessary) but otherwise bring C++ up to the level of other languages in terms of functionality.

-It is common for other C++ libraries to leverage the abstractions provided by C++ to use reference counting and "copy on write" policies.
-While these techniques can speed up some scenarios, they impose a problem with respect to thread safety.
-Bstrings and CBStrings can be properly protected with "per-object" mutexes, meaning that two bstrlib calls can be made and execute simultaneously, so long as the bstrings and CBstrings are distinct.
-With a reference count and alias before copy on write policy, global mutexes are required that prevent multiple calls to the strings library to execute simultaneously regardless of whether or not the strings represent the same string.

-One interesting trade off in CBString is that the default constructor is not trivial, i.e., it always prepares a ready to use memory buffer.
-The purpose is to ensure that there is a uniform internal composition for any functioning CBString that is compatible with bstrings.
-It also means that the other methods in the class are not forced to perform "late initialization" checks.
-In the end it means that construction of CBStrings are slower than other comparable C++ string classes.
-Initial testing, however, indicates that CBString outperforms `std::string` and MFC's `CString`, for example, in all other operations.
-So to work around this weakness it is recommended that `CBString` declarations be pushed outside of inner loops.

-Practical testing indicates that with the exception of the caveats given above (constructors and safe index character manipulations) the C++ API for Bstrlib generally outperforms popular standard C++ string classes.
-Amongst the standard libraries and compilers, the quality of concatenation operations varies wildly and very little care has gone into search functions.
-Bstrlib dominates those performance benchmarks.

 ### Memory Management